Originally published 12/1/2019; Updated 11/19/2021

-Curious about the pros and cons of digital pull planning and if it could be your solution for strategic construction project planning during the age of physical distancing?
-There have been several blogs that have covered what pull planning is, how it works for construction, and firsthand accounts of how the last planner system works in practice.
+Curious about the pros and cons of digital pull planning and if it could be your solution for strategic construction project planning?
+We've posted several blogs covering what pull planning is, how it works for construction, and firsthand accounts of how the last planner system works in practice.
 This blog will continue the series by addressing common misconceptions of digital pull planning and outlining its distinct advantages compared to traditional pull planning.
 PLUS: How digital pull planning can be used with remote teams.

 The Most Common Misconceptions About Digital Pull Planning